elg2605/netscan/readme.md

 ```
 netscan does not support CIDR notation.
 See __gen_ips.py__ as an example of how to generate IPs based on a CIDR prefix.

-* The file __ports.txt__ should be a plain text file with one TCP port number per line. __It must contain one or more port numbers__ and should look something like this:
+* The file __ports.txt__ must be a plain text file with one TCP port number per line. __It must contain one or more port numbers__ and should look something like this:

 ```bash
 21